buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/01-email-tokens.md

 `{{{unsubscribe}}}`

-Link to the recipient’s email notifications settings screen in his or her user profile.
+Link to the recipient's email notifications settings screen in his or her user profile.

 `{{email.subject}}`